edenspiekermann/craft-jwt-auth/README.md

 2. Then tell Composer to load the plugin:

-    composer require edenspiekermann/craft-jwt
+    composer require edenspiekermann/craft-jwt-auth

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft JWT.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft JWT Auth.

-## Craft JWT Overview
+## Craft JWT Auth Overview

 From the [official website](https://jwt.io/):